denten-books/plain-text/1-metaphor.md

 > structure is that of a micromolecular code of command and control
 > [@baudrillard_selected_1988, 139-140].

-My concern here is with the structure of the programmatic sign, which splits its energies between the screen and hard drive.
+My concern here is with the structure of code, the programmatic sign, which splits its energies between the screen and hard drive.
 On the screen, at the site of projection, the programmatic sign simulates familiar materialities: buttons, bins, files, folders, drawers, desktops, windows, tiles, wood grain, drop shadows, chrome.
-At the site of storage, from which the sign emanates, the language changes to central processing units, compilation, commitment, extraction, command, condition, initiation, handling, function, persistence, execution, control.
+At the site of storage, from which the sign emanates, the language changes to the vocabulary of control, referring to central processing units, compilation, commitment, extraction, command, condition, initiation, handling, function, persistence, and execution.
 In the rift between the sites of storage (what is) and projection (what appears to be), the programmatic sign undergoes a series of structural transformations.
-What starts out as a mechanical action of a switch becomes a signal, a magnetic mark, a phase of the liquid crystal, a shape, and finally a ray of light.
+What originates from the keyboard as a mechanical action of a switch becomes an electric signal that leaves a magnetic mark in computer memory to transform into a phase of the liquid crystal on the screen, in a shape of a letter that emanates outward as light.
 Programming languages bridge the passage between bodies, screens, and archives, breaking thought up into differentiated units for transfer.
 Simulation arises in the reassembly of such units back into a continuous integrated whole.
-Texts fall apart into letters and pixels which then congeal back into holistic literary works.
+Texts dissolve into letters and pixels which then congeal back into holistic literary works.

 Roman Jakobson called such construction and deconstruction of meaning the "profuse exchange of ritualized formulas" or the phatic function of language